atsushieno/aap-core/docs/design/PLUGIN_MANAGER_APP.md

 `androidaudioplugin-manager` defines its own abstraction layer for audio device I/O. To support low latency audio, it is defined as callback API.
 They are abstracted away as `AudioDeviceIn` and `AudioDeviceOut`.
 There is `AudioDeviceManager` abstract class that open those I/O devices too.
 There are `Oboe` and `Virtual` implementation for them (virtual does not do anything).

-Since platform audio API is different for each platform, we also abstract away the audio buffer layer, named as `AudioData` in C++ code for now.
+Since platform audio API is different for each platform, we also abstract away the audio buffer layer, named as `AudioBuffer` in C++ code for now.

 `AudioDeviceIn` and `AudioDeviceOut` provides `setAudioCallback` function that takes `AudioDeviceCallback`.
 The callbacks are invoked whenever the platform audio API yields a new callback, for each.